-As the weather turns colder (A record snowstorm in October?
-Who approved this?), many troops are choosing to move their meetings online.
+Hosting a virtual meeting can be an effective way to gather service units, troops, and families in a more inclusive way.
 Just like how we strive to create a welcoming environment for every girl when we meet in person, we also want to ensure we’re recreating that sense of belonging in a virtual realm.
 Here’s how:

 Check in With Families

-Before you move ahead with virtual troop meetings, check in with your troop families to make sure you can include all your girls.
+Before you move ahead with virtual troop or service unit meetings, check in with your troop families and fellow volunteers to make sure you can include everyone.
 Some folks might have limited access to technology (like devices), and/or have unreliable internet because of geographical or economic circumstances.
 Others might have disabilities that need to be accommodated.

-Work together with your girls and families to find a solution that considers everyone’s various needs.
-For example, you might set up your virtual meetings so girls with spotty internet can still call in to the meeting and follow along.
+Work together with your girls, families, or volunteers to find a solution that considers everyone’s various needs.
+For example, you might set up your virtual meetings so those with spotty internet can still call in to the meeting and follow along.
 You’ll also want to go through your meeting agenda as if you were only able to communicate via the phone to make sure those who can’t see your screen can still follow along.
-If you have members in your troop who are deaf and who have required interpreters during in-person troop meetings, you can still request an interpreter to join you virtually.
+If you have members in your troop or service unit who are deaf and who have required interpreters during in-person troop meetings, you can still request an interpreter to join you virtually.

 Set Ground Rules

-Many troops start their troop meetings by reviewing their troop agreement—i.e. establishing group expectations.
-You can do the same during a virtual meeting.
+You can start a virtual meeting off by setting a meeting agreement.
 Many of the ground rules you’ve created for in-person meetings (like “Wait until someone’s done speaking before you start”) will still apply for virtual ones, but you may want to add a few specific ones for your digital space.
 Think: Would it be helpful for girls to raise their hands if they have something to share?
-Will you still use the quiet sign to refocus girls?
+How do you want to ensure that you hear from every volunteer in the meeting?

 Video: On or Off

-Allow girls to choose whether they want to turn their video and audio on or off.
-Some troop members may be in situations where they don’t feel comfortable letting others into their personal space.
-While it feels meaningful to be able to see everyone’s faces, if the video is a requirement to participate, girls who don’t want to enable their video might just opt out of the meeting entirely—which you don’t want to happen!
+Allow participants to choose whether they want to turn their video and audio on or off.
+Some folks may be in situations where they don’t feel comfortable letting others into their personal space.
+While it feels meaningful to be able to see everyone’s faces, if the video is a requirement to participate, participants who don’t want to enable their video might just opt out of the meeting entirely—which you don’t want to happen!
 Try to respect their decision and encourage them to participate through the chatbox instead.
+This is a great thing to talk through when you are setting ground rules at the start of the meeting.

 Offer Multiple Ways to Engage